walterhiggins/ScriptCraft/docs/API-Reference.md

  * x - The Drone's position along the west-east axis (x increases as you move east)
  * y - The Drone's position along the vertical axis (y increses as you move up)
  * z - The Drone's position along the north-south axis (z increases as you move south)
- * dir - The Drone's direction 0 is east, 1 is south , 2 is west and 3 is north.
+ * dir - The Drone's direction 0 is east, 1 is south, 2 is west, and 3 is north.

 ### Extending Drone